Gianluigi Quinzi: 2015

-At the end of January Quinzi took part at his first 2015 tournament in Palm Coast: playing on clay, the Italian reached the quarterfinals of the $10.000 ITF event, where he was defeated by eventual finalist Patricio Heras.
-A couple of weeks later, Quinzi won his fifth Future tournament of his career, beating Federico Coria with the score of 6–4, 6–4 on the green clay of Sunrise (Florida).
+At the end of January Quinzi took part at his first 2015 tournament in Palm Coast: playing on clay, the Italian reached the quarterfinals of the $10.000 ITF event.
+A couple of weeks later, Quinzi won his fifth Future tournament of his career, beating Federico Coria on the green clay of Sunrise (Florida).
 At the 2015 Argentina Open in Buenos Aires he lost to Thiago Monteiro in straight sets in the second round of the qualifying draw; in March the Italian qualified for the main draw of the 2015 Challenger ATP Cachantún Cup but lost in the first round to Juan Ignacio Londero.

-Quinzi then obtained a wildcard into the qualifying draw of the Miami Masters, but he was defeated 6–4, 4–6, 6–2 by Thiemo de Bakker.
+Quinzi then obtained a wildcard into the qualifying draw of the Miami Masters, but he was defeated by Thiemo de Bakker.

-In April he reached the quarterfinals of the 2015 Tennis Napoli Cup as a wildcard beating the No. 3 seed and world No. 104 Blaž Rola 6–3, 6–1 and fellow Italian Flavio Cipolla (former Top 100 player) in straight sets in the first two rounds; he lost to Marco Cecchinato at the third set tiebreak.
+In April he reached the quarterfinals of the 2015 Tennis Napoli Cup as a wildcard beating the No. 3 seed and world No. 104 Blaž Rola 6–3, 6–1 and fellow Italian Flavio Cipolla in the first two rounds; he lost to Marco Cecchinato.

 2017

 After being awarded a wildcard thanks to a qualifying tournament, Quinzi took part in the first edition of the 2017 Next Generation ATP Finals, held in Milan, Italy.
+He lost all his matches in round robin, versus Andrej Rublev, Denis Shapovalov and Hyeon Chung.

+2019

+In the quarterfinals of the Bergamo challenger, he lost in straigh sets against Italian seventeen-year-old wild card Jannik Sinner (future multiple Grand Slam champion and ATP #1), who won the tournament.

 2021: Retirement

-Quinzi retired at 25 years old in July 2021 due to high expectations and competitive stress.
+Quinzi retired at 25 years old in July 2021 due failed to satisfy high expectations and competitive stress.